TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Ctable/Index.rst

 CTABLE
 ^^^^^^

-Creates a table in which you can define the content of the the various cells.
+Creates a table in which you can define the content of the various cells.

 A CTABLE is a little more feature packed than the simple OTABLE.
 It